situmtech/situm-react-native-wayfinding-getting-started/README.md

 Before running this application you must set up an account in the [Situm Dashboard](https://dashboard.situm.com), configure a building and retrieve an API Key.

 1. Go to the [sign in form](https://dashboard.situm.com) and enter your username and password to sign in.
-2. Go to the [account section](https://dashboard.situm.com/accounts/profile) and on API Key section clicl on 'Generate new API Key'.
+2. Once you enter your account, go to the [account section](https://dashboard.situm.com/accounts/profile) and on API Key section clicl on 'Generate new API Key'.
 3. Go to the [buildings section](https://dashboard.situm.com/buildings) and create a building.
-4. Donwload [Situm Mapping Tool](https://play.google.com/store/apps/details?id=es.situm.maps&hl=es&gl=US) in Play Store (only Android devices) and calibrate your building.
+4. Download [Situm Mapping Tool](https://play.google.com/store/apps/details?id=es.situm.maps&hl=es&gl=US) in Play Store (only Android devices) and calibrate your building.
 Check the user guide for detail1ed information.
 5. Check this [guide](https://developers.google.com/maps/documentation/android-sdk/get-api-key) to get your own Google api key.

 You must keep in mind that you will need the user email, the api key, a Google API key for maps and the building ID.